Instruction: DIY filament dry box – the ANYBOX V2

 PTFE tubes: Besides the OD4 ID3 (outer diameter 4 mm and inner diameter 3 mm) it is also possible to build the filament box with OD4 ID2 and OD5 ID3 tubes.
 Use tubes with an inner diameter of 3 mm if the box is built for 2.85 mm filament.
 But I also recommend the ID3 tubes in variant B with long filament guides, as the friction in the ID2 tubes on longer distances is higher, especially with rough filament (matt colors).
 Depending on the version you are going to build more or less tube length is needed.

-Airtight box: Of course, other airtight boxes can also be used, but please check the dimensions to ensure that the filament rolls have enough space in them.
+Airtight box: Of course, other airtight boxes can also be used, but please check the dimensions to ensure that the filament spools have enough space in them.
 The length of the threaded rods must then be adapted to the respective width of the alternative box.

 Additional parts